-- a) All doors providing access to the baggage compartment must be locked at all times, except when loading or unloading baggage. - Single door between baggage compartment and the end of car.
-(Refer to Figure 12-54) - Double doors on the exterior of the carbody to the baggage compartment.
-(Refer to Figure 12-55) - b) Both long gun cases and baggage containing firearms and ammunition should be stored in the baggage compartment.
+- a) All doors providing access to the baggage compartment must be locked at all times, except when loading or unloading baggage. - Single door between baggage compartment and the end of car. - Single door on the exterior of the carbody to the baggage compartment.
+(Refer to Figure 12-54) - b) Both long gun cases and baggage containing firearms and ammunition should be stored in the baggage compartment.